 Further, employers will now find it to be more difficult to keep incidents of sexual harassment in the workplace confidential.
 Settlement agreements containing terms or conditions that seek to prevent the disclosure of sexual harassment incidents are now prohibited in most instances.

 The new laws became effective at various points in 2018.
 If you have not yet taken steps to comply with the law, now is the time to take action.
 By establishing anti-harassment policies and providing training to employees, employers will be better positioned to defend claims of sexual harassment by demonstrating that they complied with the new regulations and took reasonable preventative measures.
-Shamberg Marwell Hollis Andreycak & Laidlaw, P.C. provides assistance to employers and can help review and update existing policies and employment [or termination] agreements to ensure compliance with the new minimum standards, as well as provide guidance for employers facing other legal issues in the workplace.
+Laidlaw & Simon provides assistance to employers and can help review and update existing policies and employment [or termination] agreements to ensure compliance with the new minimum standards, as well as provide guidance for employers facing other legal issues in the workplace.

 Please contact David Simon for any additional guidance on these issues.